goudarziha/agoudarzi-next-blog/DEPLOYMENT.md

 npm start
 ```

-This should resolve the "A React Element from an older version of React was rendered" error.
+This should resolve both the "A React Element from an older version of React was rendered" error and the "Module not found: Can't resolve 'react/jsx-runtime'" error.